 Puget Sound Route Learning Test

 This test measured the ability to navigate a short route immediately and after a delay [1].
 The task used a 6'×24' piece of flooring on with a designated pattern.
 A route was indicated using a ribbon and the subject walked the route as demonstrated.
 The ribbon was removed, and the subject was asked to immediately retrace the route.
 Three trials were administered followed by three trials of a new route.
 A delayed recall is administered after twenty minutes.
-Performance was assessed by the number of correct units recalled
+Performance was assessed by the number of correct units recalled.

 Complex Figure